PAIR-code/tiny-transformers/animated-transformer/src/lib/logic/README.md

 type ExampleRelations = (typeof exampleRelations)[number];

 // TODO: can we skip individual instances, e.g. c0, c1, etc, and just have the kinds?
-// (instances being defined in the context?) const exampleObjects = [
+// (instances being defined in the story?) const exampleObjects = [
   //   'c0:cat:animal',
   //   'c1:cat:animal',